 This module appears in:

-Knowledge of the main laws of electric circuits and their practical applications
+1. Demonstrate knowledge of the main laws of electric circuits and their practical applications;

-Ability to analyse circuits in the frequency domain using various approaches
+2. Demonstrate the ability to analyse circuits in the frequency domain using various approaches;

-Introduction to the operation and circuit behaviour of main electronic devices and to their use in simple circuits and systems
+3. Demonstrate knowledge of the operation and circuit behaviour of main electronic devices and to their use in simple circuits and systems;

-Understanding of the operation, properties and design procedures for transistor amplifiers
+4. Demonstrate an understanding of the operation, properties and design procedures for transistor amplifiers;

-Practical ability to design and test simple transistor amplifiers
+5. Demonstrate practical ability to design and test simple transistor amplifiers.